 Snuggle up in style on a chilly evening with this stunning lambswool throw.
 The soft moss green herringbone design makes a great addition to any bed or couch.
 Finished with a delicate rolled fringe in a neutral cream.

 Crafted from beautifully soft and easy to wear merino lambswool, the design is classic herringbone and the 4 vibrant colors are sure to add a striking finishing touch to any outfit.
 It also comes beautifully presented in a crafted gift box.
 The perfect Irish gift for him or her that will see them through many seasons to come.

 3. Mucros Weavers

 The last but certainly not least of our Irish weavers hails from the Kingdom of Kerry.
 Mucros Weavers can be found in the heart of Killarney National Park at the stunning Muckross House and Gardens.
 Master weaver John Cahill began his apprenticeship in 1976 and is now responsible for all their stunning designs and weaves.
-Some pieces are woven on 200 year old Hattersly looms!
+Some pieces are woven on 200-year-old Hattersley looms!

 Irish Wool Flat Cap by Mucros Weavers

-So there’s just a taster of our stunning collections from the looms of some of the finest Irish weavers.
+So there’s just a taster of our stunning collections of Irish sweaters, Irish hats & Irish accessories and Irish blankets from the looms of some of the finest Irish weavers.
 Keep on shopping below and use BLOG10 at the checkout to get a 10% discount.

 See you next week,